 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such frankincense are thought to target the Spleen, the Heart and the Liver.
+As such Ru Xiang is thought to target the Spleen, the Heart and the Liver.
 In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
 In addition to regulating Blood flow, the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
 The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.

 Frankincense was shown to exert significant anti‐inflammatory and pro‐apoptotic activity in many assays: in vitro, in vivo and in clinical trials.
 Furthermore incensole acetate, a major components of Boswellia resin, exerts a robust neuroprotective effect after brain trauma and has anti‐depressive and anxiolytic effects in mice.1